Lakeland Nursing Home Abuse Attorney

-People often go into nursing homes in a weakened state due to medical conditions or the conditions of aging, so how do you know if injuries were caused by abuse or neglect?
-If you suspect your loved one may be the victim of abuse or neglect, speak to them in a private area.
-This is a right guaranteed by Florida law, and you should be especially suspicious if the staff at the nursing home are reluctant to allow private visits.
+People often go into nursing homes in a weakened state due to medical conditions or the conditions of aging, so how do you know if injuries were caused by neglect or abuse?
+If you suspect your loved one may be the victim of neglect or abuse, speak to them in a private area.
+This is a right guaranteed by FL law, and you should be especially suspicious if the staff at the nursing home are reluctant to allow private visits.
 Share your concerns with an experienced nursing home attorney who can investigate further or take immediate action to stop and prevent abuse and neglect of your loved one.

 Common Nursing Home Injuries